Board and Founding Members

 Maria Ines Moraes

 Brazilian born musician and producer, Joana has extensive experience in large rock and pop concerts both as stage producer as well as a bass player, notably with the band “Tipo Uisque,” touring extensively in Brazil, Europe and the USA.
 Since moving to New York in 2014 Joana has been collaborating with Joao MacDowell, as assistent producer for “Cries and Whispers” opera concerts (Scandinavia House – March 2015), also as audio engineer, vocal editor and studio manager at Come Together Music.

-Video Content Production
+Video and Technology Content Production

 Chair of Contemporary Sculpture at the Federal University of Rio de Janeiro (UFRJ).
 Videoartist responsible for the projections at the Theatro Municipal Rio de Janeiro, possibly the most prestigious opera company in Brazil.